 In a canoe, the paddler propels it using a single-bladed paddle while kneeling.
 Whereas in a kayak, the paddler uses a double-bladed paddle while sitting.

-Both the canoe and kayak have been used to transport people for thousands of years, in streams, rivers, lakes, or even in oceans.
+Both the canoe and kayak have been used to transport people for thousands of years in streams, rivers, lakes, or even oceans.